Rio de Janeiro school shooting: Victims

 The families of four victims decided to donate the victims' organs.
-The city hall paid homage to the victims, naming twelve daycares in the city after them.
+Twelve daycares in Rio would go on to be named after them.
 The first to receive this homage was Samira Pires Ribeiro, whose name was given to a day care (Espaço de Desenvolvimento Infantil) in Guaratiba.

-Six injured teenagers, two of them in critical condition, required further treatment.
+Six injured students, two of them in critical condition, required further treatment.

 Investigation

 Police inquiry

-The killer's computer was tested to find out with who he electronically corresponded (he had been messaging with a specific person for three months) and the shooting instructor that taught Oliveira was heard by the deputy.
-The police didn't have any intentions of recreating the crime in Realengo and a forensic psychologist was tasked with issuing a report about the mental conditions of the shooter.

-In April 14, the man that sold the .38 caliber revolver was located by the police.
-He also sold munition (60 cartridges) and the speedloader.
-Police also spoke with an ex-classmate of Oliveira named Abdul, with whom the shooter messaged online, mas ruled out complicity.
-For the deputy, the crime was clarified and "he (Oliveira) acted alone.
-It was a mentally ill person that had a psychotic break and ended up in the tragedy that touched the whole country."
+The killer's computer was reviewed, and the instructor who had taught Oliveira to shoot was questioned.
+The police had no intention of recreating the crime in Realengo, and a forensic psychologist was tasked with issuing a report on the shooter's mental condition.
+Police questioned Abdul, with whom the Oliveira had messaged online.
+However, he was later determined to have had no complicity in the attack, with the deputy clarifying: "He [Oliveira] acted alone.
+He was a mentally ill person who had a psychotic break, resulting in the tragedy that affected the whole country."

-The police estimate that over 60 shots were fired by the perpetrator during the shooting.
-His body was found with a .38 caliber and a .32 caliber revolver, some speedloaders and a bandolier with 18 unused rounds.
+Police estimate that over 60 shots were fired during the attack.
+His body was found with a .38-caliber and a .32-caliber revolver, along with some speedloaders and a bandolier containing 18 unused rounds.